hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Authentication/Lua Authentication.md

 ## Device Authentication

-Device authentication doesn't need registration and relies on the Device ID (Needs to be unique) and the Device OS - can also be used as for other things - in this example we mark the OS as Corona:
+Device authentication doesn't need registration and relies on the *Device ID* (which must be unique) and the *Device OS*.
+However, the *Device OS* is not restricted to designating operating systems and for this example we mark the OS as *Corona*:

 ```
 --Build request